Contact The Bicycle Fixer now for a FREE estimate!

 Kryptonite New York Fahgettaboudit chain lock and shackle.
 Arguably the best

 The ability to finish a bike ride sometimes depends on the tools carried during your ride.
-Flat tires, broken chain and other maladies can cut your ride short or leave you late for work on a commute without basic bicycle tools and repair parts.
+Flat tires, a broken chain and other maladies can cut your ride short or leave you late for work on a commute without basic bicycle tools and repair parts.
 At a minimum, one can carry a multi-tool (several tools that generally fold into a compact holder), a patch kit, tire levers, tire boot and bicycle pump.
 A seat bag allows you to carry bike gear out of way under your seat.
 Many companies sell mini-tools but ParkTool and Topeak offer probably the widest range of multi-tools.
 Today's bikes have many types of fasteners so at a minimum I'd recommend a tool that contains a flat blade screwdriver, a selection of hex wrenches and a torx t25.
 Also carry a set of tire levers from Kool-Stop, Park or my personal favorite, Pedros.
 I don't recommend riding tubeless tires for commuting as they generally require special tire levers and at least CO2 cartridges to reinflate while on the trail.
-A patch kit from Rema or another favorite of mine and many experienced cyclists is the offering from Park Tool, the GP-2 preglued super patch kit...no fuss, no mess.
-The other item most riders may not be familiar with or don't think much about until a slice occurs in the tire sidewall is a tire boot.
-In an emergency, a dollar bill or something that can withstand tire pressure will do in a pinch but better yet is an actual tire boot.
-Again, our friends at Park Tool offer us this, TB-2, or more formally, the emergency tire boot.
-Just remove your tire bead from one side of the rim, take out the tube and install the boot.
-Reinstall the new tube (if you cut the tire it's highly likely the tube is toast) and tire and inflate with your bicycle pump and be on your way.
+A patch kit from Rema is well regarded and has enough to patch several tubes.

 Pedros RX Mutli-tool.
 Contains just about everything needed for roadside repairs.

 If you like to tinker and perform your own bicycle repairs then bicycle work stands make it that much easier.
 You can find dyi bicycle work stands on youtube but if you're looking for something more stable and compact, then I recommend something more traditional.
 Again, Park Tool bicycle repair stands are the leader and offer the widest range ( 2 shop, 7 portable, 2 race, 6 wall mount and an electric assist) and arguably the best bicycle work stands in the market.
-I own 5 bicycle work stands, all from Park Tool; PRS-3 for home, PRS-25 for The Bicycle Fixers repair shop and race service, PRS-20 (now PRS-22.2)Team race stand used for tribikes, bike washes and the original Park Tool race mechanics stand, the PRS-15 (now out of production).
-I recently added the PRS-33.2 electric assist for ebikes.
-Lifting 75# bikes into a work stand ain't easy!
-The PRS-25 is my favorite to use but is a bit expensive for basic work but great for more extensive repairs at about $410.
-I'll review 3 bicycle work stands from two companies, Park Tool and Feedback Sports, for your home repair needs.
-Park Tool also offers bicycle work stands accessory tool/lube trays priced from about $20-$70.
-Some need adapters costing $14-$20
+I own 6 bicycle work stand: Park Tool PRS-3 for home, PRS-25 for race service, PRS-20 (now PRS-22.2)Team race stand used for tribikes, bike washes and the original Park Tool race mechanics stand, the PRS-15 (now out of production).
+The PRS-25 is my favorite to use but is a bit expensive for basic work but great for more extensive service.
+For my van, I use the elctric motor assist Remco.
+They're almost $1000 so not what I'd call a home mechanics stand.
+I'll review 3 bicycle work stands from two companies, Park Tool and Feedback Sports.

 1) Park tool Repair stand PCS-9.3.
 Parks least expensive floor stand with trickle down features of the race stands.